Resilient Agent Task Delivery: Pull-Based Discovery and Role-Based Tool Filtering

 The failure mode

-Here is the timeline of the failure:
+Here is the timeline of the real failure I hit:

 - TMS publishes assignment notification over NATS.